Sunday Shorts is an international monthly film festival and script competition that provides feedback to every

-Script Competition Winner - As voted for by the readers and festival directors each month.
-The winner is notified on the notification date and awarded a certificate and the Script Competition Winner Laurel, and personalised media coverage.
+Script Competition Winner - A winner is chosen by the programmer and the festival directors each month.
+The winner is notified on the notification date and receives the Script Competition Winner Laurel, a Sunday Shorts certificate, and personalised media coverage.
 All submitted short scripts are eligible for this award.